willianmonteiro/pipefy-react-interface/README.md

 # pipefy-react-interface

-Interface baseada no Pipefy usando React.
+Pipefy based interface using React.
-Efeito drag em drop usando [React-Dnd](https://react-dnd.github.io/react-dnd/about).
+Drag and drop effect using [React-Dnd](https://react-dnd.github.io/react-dnd/about).

 ## Get Started